Kirkland makes farewell visit to Hill

 |0

-This work, Kirkland makes farewell visit to Hill [Image 15 of 15], by Todd Cromar, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Kirkland makes farewell visit to Hill, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT